jefson08/KhasiNMT/README.md

     Translated file (out.txt) will be generated in /data Directory

- ### Training Khasi to English Translation System with the following parameters:
+ ### B. Training Khasi to English Translation System with the following parameters:
       a.
 Initialization of Embedding layer with Pre-trained Embedding Weights
       b.
 Data Augmentation
       c.
 No Appending of Pre-trained Context encoding to local learned encoding